KonstantinKochetov/mssc-inventory-failover/README.md

 - Inventory service: https://github.com/KonstantinKochetov/mssc-beer-inventory-service
 - Inventory failover service: https://github.com/KonstantinKochetov/mssc-inventory-failover

-4. Make some requests from a client (like Postman)
+4. Make some requests from a client (like Postman).
+All postman calls are available in every repo (file: microservices.postman_collection.json).

 5. Visualize it: http://localhost:9411/, go to dependencies page, choose a date and search <br>
 ![Alt Text](zipkin.gif)